Rwright7/Solutions/README.md

 He is a visiting professor at CASA at Ruhr University Bochum, as well as a research professor of Computer Science at the University of Illinois at Chicago.
 Taken from wikipedia, little excerpt of who Mr Bernstein.

-Questions were found by just looking around of what he did university etc and i liked them, found them fun as a beginner and decided to attempt them.
+Questions were found by just looking around at what he did in university etc and i liked them, found them fun as a beginner and decided to attempt them.
 They are loads there to attempt than those few, but in due time.